 Sprint, or Flatwater, racing is one of the oldest Olympic sports.
 This is where you will find the “Fastest Male and Female Paddler on the Planet”!
 It is a classic test and combination of speed, explosive power, endurance and balance.
 The basics of sprint racing are simple: fastest paddler who stays in their lane, upright, wins.
 The Sprint discipline utilizes two classes of boats: canoe and kayak.
 Each is considered its own sub-discipline.

-The Sport of Olympic Canoeing – or more accurately, Canoe/Kayak - made its debut in the Olympic Games as exhibition events in 1924.
+he Sport of Olympic Canoeing – or more accurately, Canoe/Kayak - made its debut in the Olympic Games as exhibition events in 1924.
 There were six events for men only – three canoe events and three kayak events.
+The French Olympic Committee, as hosts of these Games, asked the Canadian Olympic Committee to demonstrate the sport in Paris.
+Races were arranged between the Canadian Canoe Association and the Washington Canoe Club from the United States.
+Events were held for each of 1, 2, and 4 oarsmen for both single-end paddles (modern canoe style) and double-end paddles (modern kayak style).
 With the success of this exhibition, the International Olympic Committee (IOC) added Canoe/Kayak to the official Olympic program for the 1936 Games.

 There are currently 12 flatwater sprint events on the Olympic Program.

 Sprint canoeing is also known as “Canadian” canoeing, given that Canada introduced the sport to the Olympics.
 This discipline requires the paddler to kneel on one knee (similar to the position of one being “knighted”) with the opposite leg placed out in front of the paddler in the canoe for balance and support.
 Athletes paddle only on one side to propel themselves down the course.